DataDog/integrations-core/kubernetes/README.md

 ## Overview

-Get metrics from kubernetes service in real time to:
+Get metrics from the Kubernetes service in real time to:

-- Visualize and monitor kubernetes states
+- Visualize and monitor Kubernetes states
-- Be notified about kubernetes failovers and events.
+- Be notified about Kubernetes failovers and events.

 ## Setup

-See [new kubernetes documentation page][2] for more information on how to setup the Datadog Agent with Kubernetes integration.

-Note: Please use the following instructions if you are using an older version of Datadog Agent (version 5) -

 ### Installation

 The Kubernetes check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Kubernetes servers.

+For more information on installing the Datadog Agent on your Kubernetes clusters, see the [Kubernetes documentation page][2] for more information.

+To collect Kubernetes State metrics, please refer to the [kubernetes_states integration][].

 ### Configuration

 Edit the `kubernetes.yaml` file to point to your server and port, set the masters to monitor.
 See the [sample kubernetes.yaml][4] for all available configuration options.

-To enable Kubernetes State Metrics, please refer to [kubernetes_states integration][].

-### Gathering kubernetes events
+### Gathering Kubernetes events

 As the 5.17.0 release, Datadog Agent now supports built in leader election option for the Kubernetes event collector.
-Agents coordinate by performing a leader election among members of the Datadog DaemonSet through kubernetes to ensure only one leader agent instance is gathering events at a given time.
+Agents coordinate by performing a leader election among members of the Datadog DaemonSet through Kubernetes to ensure only one leader agent instance is gathering events at a given time.
 If the leader agent instance fails, a re-election occurs and another cluster agent will take over collection.

 **This functionality is disabled by default**.